 Living out in Crossgate?
 Download the Council's Student Life App for information on rubbish and recycling (including bin collection dates for your street), accommodation, events in Durham, personal safety, health, wellbeing and lots more!

 We no longer start our meetings with a PACT (Police and Communities Together) session; there are regular PACT meetings covering the whole of the Durham City area.
-The next PACT meeting for Durham City is at 6.00 pm on Wednesday 30th May in Elvet Riverside 1; there is a full list of PACT meetings on the Police website, but there's a poster in the Police Station window!), and the next meeting for Neville's Cross, Crossgate and Whitesmocks is 6.00 pm on Thursday 28th June in the Ustinov College Community Room, Sheraton House, Sheraton Park, DH1 4FB.
+The next PACT meeting for Dueham City is on Wednesday 25th July at 6.00 pm on Wednesday 27th June, in Elvet Riverside (not currently included in the list of PACT meetings on the Police website, but there's a poster in the Police Station window!), and the next meeting for Neville's Cross, Crossgate and Whitesmocks is 6.00 pm on Thursday 28th June in the Ustinov College Community Room, Sheraton House, Sheraton Park, DH1 4FB.

 PCSO Rebecca Carey, University Liaison Officer, has confirmed that any complaints of antisocial behavious by students should be referred to the police, and that excessive noise after 23.00 is unacceptable and should be logged (dial 101, and take note of incident number).
 The University no longer takes responsibility for the behaviour of students living outside colleges.
 Or e-mail Rebecca: ( ).
 Calling the police enables them to log incidents, so that there is a public record.